Your Medicare Coverage

 Nutrition therapy services (medical)

 How often is it covered?

-Medicare Part B (Medical Insurance) covers medical nutrition therapy services and certain related services.
-A registered dietician or nutrition professional who meets certain requirements can provide these services, which may include nutritional assessment, one-on-one counseling, and therapy services, either in person or through an interactive telecommunications system.
+Medicare Part B (Medical Insurance) covers medical nutrition therapy (MNT) services and certain related services.
+A Registered Dietician or nutrition professional who meets certain requirements can provide these services, which may include an initial nutrition and lifestyle assessment, one-on-one nutritional counseling, and follow-up visits to check on your progress in managing your diet.

-If you get dialysis in a dialysis facility, Medicare covers medical nutrition therapy as part of your overall dialysis care.
+If you get dialysis in a dialysis facility, Medicare covers MNT as part of your overall dialysis care.

 People with Part B who meet at least one of these conditions:

 - Have diabetes

 - Have had a kidney transplant in the last 36 months

 People with Part B must get a referral from their doctor or qualified non-doctor practitioner for the service.

 You pay nothing for these services if the doctor or other health care professional accepts assignment.